brilliantlabsAR/monocle-micropython/README.md

 ### From a phone

-You may use a RFCOMM serial console to connect to the shell.
+You may use a BLE-NUS serial console to connect to the shell.

 * Android: [Serial Bluetooth Terminal][5]
 * iOS: [Bluetooth Terminal][6]